IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 # LiDAR Obstacle Avoidance Robots

-[Under construction... do not add to the final repo till someone removes this message]
+[Under construction... do not add to the final repo till someone removes this message] This repository was written for the Indian Institute of Technology Indore Summer of Code 2022.
+Kindly check the contributing section if you're not an IITI alumni.

 Mentors: [Kshitij Bhat](https://github.com/KshitijBhat), [Bhavya Dalal](https://github.com/dalalbhavya)